staxrip/staxrip/md/test-build.md

 - added the possibility to use different x265 options in first and second pass
 - added setting 'Snap to desktop edges'
 - added possibility to add hardcoded subtitles using VapourSynth
+- added option to extract timecodes file from MKV (Options > Misc, disabled by default)
+- added timecodes file option to muxer dialog, can be TXT or MKV

 #### Fixed Bugs